Warframe: Dark Sector as a precursor

 The origins of Warframe came out of Canadian studio Digital Extremes' original vision for their previous game Dark Sector.
-Prior to that point, Digital Extremes was known as a work-for-hire studio, working alongside other studios to help complete development; this included working with Epic Games for Unreal Tournament (1999) and its sequels Unreal Tournament 2003 and Unreal Tournament 2004.
+Before that point, Digital Extremes was known as a work-for-hire studio, working alongside other studios to help complete development; this included working with Epic Games for Unreal Tournament (1999) and its sequels Unreal Tournament 2003 and Unreal Tournament 2004.
 Epic had looked to bring Digital Extremes into their studio, but found there would be issues with the Canadian government that interfered with the merger, and the studios agreed to go their separate ways.
+This was the major reason the physical disc copy for the game was discontinued.

 Wanting to establish themselves as a lead studio, Digital Extremes came up with the idea of Dark Sector, which they first announced in February 2000, describing the game as combining "the intense action elements of Unreal Tournament with the scope and character evolution of a persistent online universe".
 In early interviews, Digital Extremes said that the gameplay for Dark Sector would have had players as bounty hunters and assassins in a dark science fiction setting, with each character having a bounty on their head, making them targets for other players.

 The studio used their vision of Dark Sector to try to secure a publisher, but this only led to more offers for work-for-hire.
 The company remained quiet on Dark Sector for about four years, re-announcing in early 2004 a revised Dark Sector, now to be a stylish, science-fiction single player experience with stealth elements inspired by the Metal Gear Solid series, and a story they considered a mix of Metal Gear Solid and The Dark Crystal set in space, within a larger setting like that of Frank Herbert's Dune universe.
 Much of the game's art style was informed by the French artist Jean Giraud, aka Moebius.
 The player-character, belonging to a race called the Tenno, and enemies would wear high-tech suits that would give them unique abilities.
 This re-announcement included a scripted demo to show their vision of the game's gameplay and graphics.
 The game was announced just as both the first consoles of the seventh generation, the Xbox 360 and PlayStation 3, had been teased, and Digital Extremes started to look for a publisher to release the games on these platforms.
 The game received a good deal of attention from its video, including coverage by CNN on the upcoming console generation.